-All students enrolled in MCC's distance education programs must have a MCC e-mail account.
-The college's policy is that e-mail is the primary means of communication with students.
+All students enrolled in Thunder Online must have a MCC e-mail account.
+The college's policy is that the MCC e-mail is the primary means of communication with students.
 Communication from faculty and all college departments will be primarily through the use of e-mail.
-MCC e-mail accounts are assigned when students enroll in the college.
-Questions can be directed to the MCC Information Technology department.
+MCC e-mail accounts are assigned when students enroll in MCC courses.
+Questions regarding e-mail accounts and access should be directed to the MCC Information Technology department.